-Section Purpose of Appointment Proper Officer 2 To receive on a deposit a list of politically restricted posts.
-Head of HR & OD - Surrey 3A In consultation with the Monitoring Officer, to determine applications for exemption from political restriction or for designation of posts as politically restricted.
-Chief Executive (as Head of Paid Service) 4 Designation as Head of Paid Service.
-Chief Executive 5 Designation as Monitoring Officer.
-Head of Legal Services 15 and 16 To undertake all matters relating to the formal establishment of political groups within the membership of the Council.
-Democratic Services Lead Manager
+Section Purpose of Appointment Proper Officer 2(4) Hold the council's list of politically restricted posts.
+Director of HR & OD 3A In consultation with the Monitoring Officer, determine applications for exemption from political restriction or for designation of posts as politically restricted.
+Chief Executive 4 Designation as Head of Paid Service.
+Chief Executive 5(1) Designation as Monitoring Officer.
+Director of Law & Governance 5(7) Nominated as Deputy Monitoring Officers Director of Strategic Commissioning.
+Governance Lead Manager 15-17 Undertake all matters relating to the formal establishment of political groups within the membership of the Council.
+Governance Lead Manager